Stripper: Tip collection

-During each set of one or more songs, the current performer will dance on stage in exchange for tips.
+During each set of one or more songs, the performer will dance on stage in exchange for tips.
 Dancers collect tips from customers either while on stage or after the dancer has finished a stage show and is mingling with the audience.
 A customary tip (where customers can do so at the stage) is a dollar bill folded lengthwise and placed in the dancer's garter from the tip rail.
 Other common tip methods are to insert the dollar into the stripper's cleavage from the hand or mouth, or to simply place it or toss it onto the stage.
 Tipping during a stage performance is prohibited by some clubs due to restrictions in local ordinance or past incidents on the premises.
 Each club and dancer will have individual tolerance levels for customer interaction including tipping.
 Some clubs will have multiple stages on the premises that dancers will move between, but typically the dancer would collect for her time on the main stage during a rotation.
 Tips can also be collected during private dances.